Creating Your First Projection

 Click the TFSA tab and/or RRSP/RRIF tab to enter the client's current Contribution Room.

-1. RRSP contribution room for the first year of your projections will be calculated as 18% of any RRSP-eligible income that was entered on the Income page during the initial data entry.
+1. RRSP contribution room for the first year of your projections will be calculated as 18% of any RRSP-eligible income entered on the Income page during the initial data entry.
 (For example, $18,000 when the employment income entered was $100,000.)

 2. TFSA contribution room for the first year of your projections is set to the maximum TFSA contribution room for that year only.
 (For example, $7,000 in 2024.)